Notifying the User

-Keep your icons visually simple and avoid excessive detail that is hard to discern.
+Keep your icons visually simple, avoiding excessive detail that is hard to discern.

 Pulse the notification LED appropriately

 The user's control over notifications should extend to the LED.
-By default, the LED will glow with a white color.
+When you use DEFAULT_LIGHTS, the LED will glow white.
 Your notifications shouldn't use a different color unless the user has explicitly customized it.

-To create an app that feels streamlined, pleasant, and respectful, it is important to design your notifications carefully.
+To create an app that users love, it is important to design your notifications carefully.
 Notifications embody your app's voice, and contribute to your app's personality.
-Unwanted or unimportant notifications can annoy the user, so use them judiciously.
+Unwanted or unimportant notifications can annoy the user or make them resent how much attention the app wants from them, so use notifications judiciously.

 When to display a notification

-While well behaved apps generally only speak when spoken to, there are some limited cases where an app actually should interrupt the user with an unprompted notification.
+While well-behaved apps generally only speak when spoken to, a few cases do merit an app's interrupting the user with an unprompted notification.

-Notifications should be used primarily for time sensitive events, and especially if these synchronous events involve other people.
-For instance, an incoming chat is a real time and synchronous form of communication: there is another user actively waiting on you to respond.
+Use notifications primarily for time-sensitive events, especially if these synchronous events involve other people.
+For instance, an incoming chat is a real-time and synchronous form of communication: Another user actively waiting on your response.
 Calendar events are another good example of when to use a notification and grab the user's attention, because the event is imminent, and calendar events often involve other people.

 When not to display a notification